 The son of an itinerant pastor turned traveling Bible salesman, Justin Williams spent most of his adult life in Seneca Falls, but he never did settle into a single occupation or household.
 Taking after his father, Signer #71 was something like a local nomad, who drifted around to multiple residences within the village.
 In doing so, his life intersected with one other speculative signer of the Declaration of Sentiments.

 At first blush, “Justin Williams” appears to be an intimidating prospect for database searches because both his given name and surname are exceedingly common in the United States.
 Omnipresent as the name may be nowadays, this was not always the case.
 Luckily, the first name “Justin” seems to have been a relative novelty in the Finger Lakes Region during the second half of the 19th century.
+For instance, Brigham's 1862 directory includes only one individual, among thousands, with the given name "Justin," Justin Williams (72).
 There is only one “Justin Williams” living anywhere close by at the time of the Convention.
 What's more, I could find no other Justin Williams present in regional activist networks.
-As strange as it may sound to us now, there isn't a multitude of competing Justin Williamses who could be Signer #71.
+As strange as it may sound to us now, there aren't a multitude of competing Justin Williamses who could be Signer #71.

 The most extensive lead into the background of #71 occurs in David Dudley Field's Brief Memoirs of the Members of the Class Graduated at Yale College in September, 1802.
 The book is, in part, a genealogical account of this particular graduating class at Yale.
 Identified in the volume, the son of 1802 alumnus Richard Williams, one Justin Williams “resides at Seneca Falls” by the time of the book's publication in 1863 (56).